UH System Policies and Procedures

-3. Individuals with access to protected data must complete mandatory training and continuing education requirements.
-Refer to UH Administrative Procedure 2.215 for details.
+3. Individuals with access to Protected Data must complete mandatory training and continuing education requirements.
+Refer to UH Administrative Procedure AP2.215 for details.

 D. DATA SECURITY MEASURES

-2. Upon discovery of an inadvertent exposure or inappropriate disclosure of protected data, ITS’ security team should be notified immediately.
-An investigation by the security team may be required to identify the cause(s) of the incident.
+2. Upon discovery of an inadvertent exposure or inappropriate disclosure of Protected Data, ITS’ Information Security Team should be notified immediately.
+An investigation by the Information Security Team may be required to identify the cause(s) of the incident.
 Additional information on incident handling procedures are available at http://www.hawaii.edu/infosec/notification.